LeosonH/triage/src/triage/component/results_schema/README.md

 2. Make the desired modifications to [results_schema.schema](src/triage/component/results_schema/schema.py).

-3. From within the results schema directory, autogenerate a migration: `PYTHONPATH='../../../' alembic -c results_schema/alembic.ini -x db_config_file=my_db_config.yaml revision --autogenerate` - This will look at the difference between your schema definition and the database, and generate a new file in results_schema/alembic/versions/.
+3. From within the results schema directory, autogenerate a migration: `PYTHONPATH='./src' alembic -c src/triage/component/results_schema/alembic.ini -x db_config_file=database.yaml revision --autogenerate` - This will look at the difference between your schema definition and the database, and generate a new file in results_schema/alembic/versions/.

 4. Inspect the file generated in step 3 and make sure that the changes it is suggesting make sense.
 Make any modifications you want; the autogenerate functionality is just meant as a guideline.

-5. Upgrade the database: `PYTHONPATH='../../../' alembic -c alembic.ini -x db_config_file=my_db_config.yaml upgrade head`
+5. Upgrade the database: `PYTHONPATH='./src/' alembic -c src/triage/component/results_schema/alembic.ini -x db_config_file=database.yaml upgrade head`

 6. Update the [factories file](src/tests/results_tests/factories.py) with your changes - see more on factories below if you are unfamiliar with them.